lois2inn/stock-analysis/README.md

-# Stock Analysis - Refactoring VBA code for Performance
+# Stock Analysis - Stock Performance and Runtime Performance of Refactored VBA Script

 ## Overview
 A financial analyst, Steve, wanted to analyze some green energy stocks for years 2017 and 2018.
-Excel Macros were created using Visual Basic for Applications (VBA) to help Steve do the same.
+To help Steve, Excel Macros using Visual Basic for Applications (VBA) were created.

 ### Purpose
 The purpose of this project was to compare the stock performance between 2017 and 2018.
-Then, an Excel macro was refactored so that the execution time can be compared to that of original code.
+The original code written to analyze stocks was refactored so that the execution times can be compared.

 ## Results

+### Comparison of Stock Performance between 2017 and 2018

+### Comparison of Execution times between Original and Refactored Scripts

 ## Summary

+**Advantages and Disadvantages of Refactoring Code in general**

+**Advantages and Disadvantages of the original and refactored VBA script**